 Total course distance: Red Tees 5,055 ft / Gold Tees 8,281 ft

 Brewer was established way back in 1981 and used to be two separate courses of 36 holes.
-In 2017, the course underwent a huge redesign and is now the site of the annual River City Open.
-At over 8000 ft, the gold layout was long enough to be a pro-tier course, and with how well maintained it is, Earl Brewer Park absolutely earns a spot as one of the best open courses in West Michigan.
+In 2017, the course underwent a huge redesign and is now a challenging 18-hole course that hosts the annual River City Open, a regional qualifier for the Discraft Great Lakes Open.
+At over 8000 ft, the gold layout is long enough to be a pro-tier course, and with how well maintained it is, Earl Brewer Park absolutely earns a spot as one of the best open courses in West Michigan.
 Not only is it cart friendly, but the shorter red tees layout is great for beginners and families looking to have an exciting round.
-However, the parking lot by hole 1 is closed seasonally, so if you want to play this course during the colder months, you’ll have to park in the southern lot and start on hole 8.
+Be aware that the parking lot by hole 1 is closed seasonally, so if you want to play this course during the colder months, you’ll have to park in the southern lot and start on hole 8.

 Grand Rapids Rotary North